Prompt Emergency Dentistry in Leesburg

 Tooth Pain & Sensitivity

 If you also experience gum swelling and feel pain radiating to your ear and neck, it could mean that the infection has reached the inner pulp of your tooth.
-Our team is happy to schedule an emergency appointment to determine the cause of your pain.
+Our team will schedule an emergency appointment to determine the cause of your pain.
 If you qualify for a root canal treatment, we will help you schedule the earliest appointment available with a skilled specialist.

 Here is the best way to deal with the pain until you come in for your emergency appointment: